masmeert/masmeert.github.io/content/projects/akrenovation.md

   name = ["Massimo Meert", "Sylvain Bouillon"]
 +++

-Desktop app for [akrenovation](https://www.akrenovation.be/), used for house analysis.
+Desktop app for [akrenovation](https://www.akrenovation.be/), used for house analysis and quick invoice generation.

+This app was made for one of my client and is therefore private, but if you want to have a peek at it feel free to contact me!